 JUST RIDING ALONG...

-If you find yourself riding in a group of local cyclists or on an organized ride such as a granfondo, you'll note that Italians do not ride along shouting warnings of holes and objects in the road (have you ever heard the pros do that?).
+If you find yourself riding in a group of local cyclists, or on an organized ride such as a granfondo, you'll note that Italians do not ride along shouting warnings of holes and objects in the road (have you ever heard the pros do that?).
 Instead, they will quietly point out glass, holes, rocks, and so on.
 It is assumed that everyone in the group is alert and paying attention to other riders’ movements and hand signals, and to what's going on around them.
 This is especially important if the riders ahead suddenly encounter, say, a pothole that gives them no time to point it out (in which case they would not want to take a hand off the handlebar either).
 This is part of roadcraft.
 Nor do Italians constantly yell out car up! car back!, as Americans compulsively do (I once lead one person on a ride, and in spite of the fact that he was was behind me, he nevertheless kept shouting "Car up!"
 Go figure!)
 If the group is spread out on a narrow road, you are in the back, and the riders ahead don't seem to be aware of a car approaching from behind, it’s ok to shout macchina (MAH kee nah).
-I've also heard American cyclists shouting, "Slowing!"
+But please don't shout, "Slowing!"
 Stopping!
-"Turning!"
-This annoying, childish, practice made them sound like a bunch of inexperienced beginners.
+"Turning!," an annoying practice I'd heard some American cyclists do; it made them sound like a bunch of little kids just learning to ride.

 Don't try to show off by picking up the pace or attempting to drop your companions; it’s not only impolite, but such actions may backfire and you'll pay dearly for your foolhardiness.
 (Of course, you are free to ride at your own pace on a climb, and to respond to challenges).
 Ride smoothly and predictably and do your share of the work, and you will earn respect.
 (No half-wheeling or overlapping wheels either).
 When you stop, offer everyone a coffee, glass of wine (un'ombra), or a beer.
 They'll probably refuse and treat you instead, but you will have shown good form (then again, it's customary that he who offers first, pays),